cristinaalvz/cristinaalvz.github.io/index.md

 ==============
 Independent Data Visualization Designer and Artist<br>
 <br>
 I'm Cris Alvarez, an Education Policy researcher with a focus on data visualizations made for policy.
 Policy tends to deal in the technical and is not usually translated for public consumption and interpretation.
-This kind of use of jargon tends to alienate the people it will affect most and strive to create data visualizations that empower people to make more informed decisions.
+This kind of use of jargon tends to alienate the people it will affect most.
+I strive to create data visualizations that empower people to make more informed decisions.
 My specialization is in data visualizations formatted for social media, with a focus on shareability on these platforms, but I am also available for website work and print.<br>
 <br>
 Current interests:<br>
 Pilates, baseball, policy, and reality TV<br>